mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 -   stool.batch - a batch file that will be described at the end of this tutorial.

-Also, it is generally easiest to use the \"current\" option for many of the commands since the file names get very long.
+Also, it is generally easiest to use the "current" option for many of the commands since the file names get very long.
 Because this tutorial is meant to show people how to use mothur at a very nuts and bolts level, we will only selectively use the current option to demonstrate how it works.
 Generally, we will use the full file names.

-Let\'s go ahead and fire up mothur and get a sense of what the sequences look like using the [summary.seqs](summary.seqs) command:
+Let's go ahead and fire up mothur and get a sense of what the sequences look like using the [summary.seqs](summary.seqs) command:

     mothur > summary.seqs(fasta=stool.fasta, processors=2)